-Before I go over the three best ways to cook zucchini noodles (after you’ve spiralized them with a spiralizer), here are some “best practices” for cooking those green noodles:
+Before I go over the three best ways to cook zucchini noodles, here are the best tips for making zoodles.

-- Avoid peeling the zucchini before spiralizing.
+Don’t peel the zucchini before spiralizing.
 Once you peel the zucchini, the flesh is exposed and the moisture will start to seep out.
-The zucchini will feel slimy, which will only result in a soggier, mushier noodle once cooked.
-Keep the skin on so that the noodle can keep its form longer and also, there are key nutrients in that skin!
+This will give you a mushier noodle when you cook them.
+Instead, keep the skin on so that the noodles maintain their shape and all of the nutrients in the dark green skin.

 Now that you know best practices, here are the best ways that I recommend cooking zucchini:

 Now, grab your spiralizer and start spiralizing!
 It’s time to make the best zucchini noodles you’ve tried yet.

 My favorite way to cook zucchini noodles?
 Sautéing.

 - Place a skillet over medium-high heat, add a drizzle of olive oil or cooking spray.
 When the skillet is hot (flick water in, it should sizzle), add in the zucchini noodles.

 - Toss the zucchini noodles lightly with tongs and cook for for 3-5 minutes or until al dente.
 Don’t let the noodles cook for longer or they’ll wilt.
 Embrace the crunch!
 If you’re cooking more than 1 spiralized zucchini, it may take up to 5-7 minutes to cook the zucchini thoroughly.
 Just keep tossing so that all zucchini noodles hit the bottom of the hot skillet and cook through.

 - Zucchini Noodles and Arugula with Bacon, Corn and Ricotta

 - Caprese Zucchini and Quinoa Skillet with Chicken